 Walk into any of our Post Offices; you may locate the nearest one to you via this site: https://www.singpost.com/locate-us.

-6) What if I dropped a shipment containing items with commercial value bound for the U.S. into the Posting Box and needed to retrieve it?
+6) What if I dropped a shipment containing items with commercial value bound for the U.S. into the posting box and needed to retrieve it?

 Any shipment containing items with commercial value bound for the U.S. would be returned to the sender.
 For items without return address, a retrieval fee of $20 (subject to prevailing GST) would be imposed upon request for retrieval and return.